paukstelis/octoprint_deploy/README.md

   * Restart all instances from the command line: `sudo octoprint_deploy/octoprint_deploy.sh restart_all`
   * You can inject any function at start using the command line with the first argument `f` and the second argument the function name.
 # Recent Changes
-  * Camera settings written to separate env file in octoprint_deploy directory.
+  * Camera settings written to separate env file.
+This can be found and edited at `/etc/cam_instancename.env`.
   * Command-line function injection.
 Will be useful in some cases.
   * Allow first instance creation without udev rule
   * Fixed dialout permissions.